-To understand what abnormal uterine bleeding is, let us first see what we mean by a medically normal menstrual cycle.
-Menses is considered normal when uterine bleeding occurs regularly between every 21- 35 days and is not excessive, associated with tolerable lower abdominal and lower back pain, and usually lasts up to 7 days.
+In order to understand what Abnormal uterine bleeding is, it is important to know what is meant by a medically normal menstrual cycle.
+Your menstrual cycle is said to be normal, when uterine bleeding occurs regularly between every 21- 35 days and is not excessive, associated with tolerable lower abdominal and lower back pain, which usually lasts up to 7 days.

-Bleeding in any of the following situations is abnormal
+Abnormal bleeding occurs when any of the following situations arise:

 • Bleeding heavier or for more days